Internal Links

 you could pump 100 million a year into Cancer Research....Instead of which the money goes into an

-old boy system and that 100 million allows 600 plus MPs to say "Hearrrr, Hearrrr...." once a week
+old boy system and that 100 million allows hundreds of MPs to say "Hearrrr, Hearrrr...." once a week

-while keeping their families in a life of privilege and luxury.
-Now, in late 2008, after seeing what
+while keeping their families in a life of privilege.
+Now, in the 21st century, after seeing what

-the world's bankers have done for us, after claiming their massive bonuses....the same comments
+the world's bankers did to us in 2007, after claiming their massive bonuses....the same comments

 last for hours so he didn't have to answer.
 Another boss was so unpopular that when he left the company people took money OUT of his

-collection....yes, you read that right.
-They simply said "well, that Bastard owes me one".
-In the 1980s the electronics company I
+collection....Yes, you read that right.
+They simply said "Well, that Bastard owes me one" and took a few quid OUT.
+In the 1980s Marconi

-worked for was riddled with suicides on a monthly basis.
+was riddled with engineer suicides on a monthly basis.
 Some parts of the company had a bigger body throughput than the local morgue.

-When one employee managed to pull his own head clean off questions were even asked in Parliament and on BBC Panorama....nothing happened
+When one employee managed to pull his own head clean off (noose around his neck in his car, other end attached to a tree, stamp on the accelerator) questions were even asked in Parliament and on BBC Panorama....nothing happened

 though.
-I knew three employees in the electronics industry who committed suicide using the methods of: 1) Weed Killer Butty 2) Self
+I knew three employees in the electronics industry who committed suicide using the methods of: 1) Weed Killer Sandwich 2) Self

 Immolation (petrol) 3) The good old standby, hurling yourself off a cliff.
 Another young boss of mine (aged 35) died due to the stress he